aurelia/documentation/English/get-started.md

 jspm install aurelia-fetch-client
 ```

 Now I hope you see the power of the integrated package manager and loader.
 You simply install a package with jspm and then you import it in your code using the same exact identifier.
-You can install anything from GitHub or NPM in this way.
+You can install almost anything from GitHub or NPM in this way.

 Now, take a look at that ES2016 `inject` decorator.
 What does that do?
 Well, Aurelia creates the UI components as needed to render your app.
 It does this by using a [Dependency Injection](http://en.wikipedia.org/wiki/Dependency_injection) container capable of providing constructor dependencies like HttpClient.
 How does the DI system know what to provide?
 All you have to do is add that ES2015 `inject` decorator to your class that passes a list of types to provide instances of.
 There should be one argument for each constructor parameter.
-In the above example, we needed an HttpClient instance, so we added the `HttpClient` type in the `inject` decorator and then added an corresponding parameter in the constructor.
+In the above example, we needed an HttpClient instance, so we added the `HttpClient` type in the `inject` decorator and then added a corresponding parameter in the constructor.

 > **Note:** If you don't like using a decorator in this case, you can also add a static `inject` method or property to the class that returns an array of types to inject.